Keep your roof banners legal and safe

 We recommend you get fully finished banners, with finished reinforced hemming and metal grommeted holes for installation.
 The hemmed edges provide double-thick folded banner edges for a strong and secure grommet grip, and will allow you to tighten the banner on your roof structure securely.
 We suggest ordering banners with metal grommets installed at every 12 inches on hemmed edges.Installation tips

-After checking what’s allowed by city zoning and building departments and as well with your landlord, we suggest using the largest banner sizes allowed that can fit safely and securely on your desired rooftop space.
-Popular sizes would include 4x8 banners, 4x10, 4x12, and even larger (if available).
+After checking what’s allowed by city zoning and building departments and as well with your landlord, we suggest using the largest sizes that can fit safely and securely on your desired rooftop space.